 tGbe editor: Modify the following paragraph in 9.4.2.315 Multi-Link Traffic Indication element (#15088, #18165, #16449)

-The AID Offset subfield indicates a bit numbered k of the traffic indication virtual bitmap.
+The AID Offset subfield indicates a bit numbered k of the traffic indication virtual bitmap when the Multi-Link Traffic Indication element is included in the Beacon frame.
+When the Multi-Link Traffic Indication element is included in the Link Recommendation frame, the AID Offset subfield is reserved.

 TGbe editor: Modify 35.3.7.3 Affiliated AP link disablement and enablement to 35.3.7.4 Affiliated AP link disablement and enablement.
 Create a new subclause 35.3.7.3 Link recommendation.
 Move in this new subclause the paragraph starting with “An AP affiliated with an AP MLD may also schedule for transmission a Link Recommendation frame” in 35.3.14.2 Traffic Indication, and modify the first sentence of the paragraph to remove the word “also” and apply the changes done to this paragraph in this document.
 Move in this new subclause the paragraph starting with “If a non-AP MLD receives a Link Recommendation frame” in 35.3.14.2 Traffic Indication, (#15871, #16043, #16535, #16457)